 12 As of the creation of this report (January 2021), Early Smiles has been unable to provide data on referrals to dental homes.
-They report trouble with the dental plans reporting these numbers.
+They cite trouble with the dental plans reporting these numbers.

-Figure 26.
-Percentage of Children Needing Dental Care, by Urgency
+Figure 28.
+Percentage of Children in Early Smiles Needing Dental Care, by Urgency